GDPR implementation and DPO serviceREQUEST A QUOTE

 Stage 3.
 Support + DPO

-Providing a Data Protection Officer (DPO) service, monitoring GDPR compliance, and providing advice in the course of ongoing activities.
+Providing a Data Protection Officer (DPO) service, monitoring GDPR and ISO 27701 compliance, and providing advice in the course of ongoing activities.

 We perform DPO functions in accordance with the GDPR.
-We monitor changes and GDPR application practices.
-We provide advice on GDPR compliance in the course of your current activities.
-In case of changes or additions in your business processes, legal requirements, or law enforcement practice, we make recommendations on adjusting measures to comply with the requirements of the GDPR.
+We monitor changes and application practices of GDPR and ISO 27701.
+We provide advice on GDPR and ISO 27701 compliance in the course of your current activities.
+In case of changes or additions to your business processes, legal requirements, or application of the law, we make recommendations on how to adjust your processes to comply with the requirements of the GDPR and ISO 27701.